Green1407/Scraping_QIS_Frankfurt/README.md

 ![Screenshot of the application](example_images/example1.PNG)

+3. The export is then saved in the Word_Exports folder.
+An export was created here for the example and is located in this repository in the corresponding folder.

 # Notes
 All functions are also described in detail in the streamlit application.
 The scraping process can take some time, the progress can be viewed via the console.